dudeperf3ct/dudeperf3ct.github.io/sensei/jeff_bezos.md

 ===========================

 I think, I always wanted to launch a company ever since as a kid, had the idea everytime I look at something, it looks like it could be improved.
 So, I always had that kind of idea.

+I started at Montessori when I was 2 years old, and teacher complained to my mother that I was too task focused and that she couldn't get me to switch task and she had to just pick up my chair and move me.

 I have been pastionate about some things forever.
 I fell in love with computers in 4th grade.
 I got very lucky.
 I got very lucky in my early childhood.
 We all get gifts, we get certain things in our life that we are very lucky about and one of the most powerful one is who your early role models are.
 For me, it was my grandfather, also my mom and dad.